What should I do if I suspect a child or vulnerable adult in another household is being neglected or abused?

 You can contact one of the Elder Abuse and Neglect Prevention (EANP) services, listed on the Age Concern website.

-The EANP service’s main focus is prevention, but you can call them if you are not sure but have concerns that abuse might be occurring and they can refer you to the appropriate agency depending on the situation.
+The EANP service’s main focus is prevention, but you can call them if you have concerns that abuse might be occurring.
+They will refer you to the appropriate agency.

 Your local CAB can help you find an EANP service near you.

-If an older person is being abused or neglected, and their condition prevents them from leaving their situation, then they could be considered a “vulnerable adult” under the Crimes Amendment (No 3) Act 2011.
-This makes it a criminal offence for their caregiver to ill-treat or neglect the person in their care, or to fail to protect to them from ill-treatment or neglect.
+If an older person is being abused or neglected, and their condition prevents them getting away from the situation, then they could be considered a “vulnerable adult” under the Crimes Amendment (No 3) Act 2011.
+The Act makes it a criminal offence for a caregiver to mis-treat or neglect the person in their care, or to fail to protect to them from mis-treatment or neglect.

 Concerns about domestic violence: